erober416/lsystem-viewer/README.md

 # lsystem-viewer

 # What is this
 This is software for parsing and rendering Stochastic Parameteric 2L-Systems as well as various subsets.
 It is written in Scala using ScalaFX/JavaFX.
-Based on the theoretical foundations created by Aristid Lindenmayer as described in the textbook [Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/abop/abop.pdf).
+Based on the theoretical foundations created by Aristid Lindenmayer as described in the textbook [*Algorithmic Beauty of Plants*](http://algorithmicbotany.org/papers/abop/abop.pdf).
 # Features
 * 2D and 3D L-System rendering
 * Context sensitivity